 The InnoFuels platform regularly organises workshops and other events that are open to anyone who is interested.
 These events are designed to provide expert input, facilitate knowledge sharing and enable networking among all participants.
 The individual Innovation Focus groups host the events.
 Participation in the workshops is free of charge.
 The three most recent events are listed below.
 You can find more on the events page.
 We look forward to seeing you there!

-On May 22, the "Sustainability" team led by the DBFZ is hosting an online event to shed light on the current status of national implementation of the revised Renewable Energy Directive (RED).
+On May 22, the "Sustainability" team led by the DBFZ is hosting an online event to shed light on the current status of the national implementation of the revised Renewable Energy Directive (RED).
 Although the formal implementation deadline is set for May 21, 2025, Germany is unlikely to meet this deadline - partly due to the early federal elections.
-Nevertheless, the event will use this date to discuss key challenges and possible solutions.
+Nevertheless, the event will use this time to discuss key challenges and solutions, particularly with regard to cross-modal implementation, dealing with fraud, the long-term perspective and other relevant topics.

 To register